JonathanReeve/jonreeve.com/cv.md

  * Edited XML and XSL for the [Literary Research Guide](http://mlalrg.org/public)
  * Contributed to [the redesign](http://updates.commons.mla.org/2014/07/28/new-theme-for-the-mla-commons/) of the [MLA Commons](http://commons.mla.org)
+ * Contributing to software used for the electronic edition of _Literary Studies in the Digital Age_, and the forthcoming _Digital Pedagogy in the Humanities_.
+ * Designing and implementing [a WordPress plugin for visualizing patterns of disciplinarity](https://github.com/mlaa/bp-group-statistics) on _MLA Commons_.

 <!--Dec.
 '13 - April '14 [The Cryptocurrency Analytics Company](http://cryptocurrencyanalytics.com) Programmer-->